Turkey Biryani – Leftovers – Easy

 Traditionally, it’s baked in a clay pot for hours, but my easy one-pot wonder allows you to create this tasty dinner at speed!

 And it’s super super easy.
-You can substitute the chicken for lamb if you like
+You can substitute the turkey for lamb or chicken, if you like

-For me it works sooooo well with either chicken or lamb, I also add mushrooms in my recipe as I think its perfect.
+For me it works sooooo well with either most left over meats, I also add mushrooms in my recipe as I think its perfect.

 I’ve also noticed people adding broccoli and cauliflower pieces, I haven’t but if you fancy it – try it 🙂